 I assert that I am doing the opposite.

-I regard institutional standards as irrelevant in the teaching of the piano to young children; all that matters is the child’s experience of piano lessons.
+I regard institutional standards and the book methods (Faber, Bastien,Alfred) that support them as irrelevant in the teaching of the piano to young children; all that matters is the child’s experience of piano lessons.

 Piano by Number does the same, on a larger scale.
 Any device that allows people to become avidly interested in the piano is to the good.